mordzin/wordizer/README.md

 To add a new language to wordizer, follow these steps:

 1. Create a new directory for the language (e.g., `fr` for French) under the root directory.
-2. Inside the new directory, create a `rules` directory and add the following files:
+2. Inside the new directory, create a `rules.js` file and populate with the rules for the new language.

-   - `irregular.js`
-   - `pluralization.js`
-   - `singularization.js`
-   - `uncountable.js`
-3. Populate these files with the appropriate rules for the new language.
+- irregularRules: an object with irregular word transformations (e.g., { child: 'children' }).
+- pluralizationRules: an array of arrays with rules for pluralizing words (e.g., [['$', 's']]).
+- singularizationRules: an array of arrays with rules for singularizing words (e.g., [['s$', '']]).
+- uncountableRules: an array of uncountable words (e.g., ['sheep', 'fish']).

 4. Create `index.js` file in the new language directory.
-5. Initialize the inflector with the rules in `index.js`:
+5. Initialize the inflector with the rules in the `index.js` file.

+Here is an example of adding French to wordizer:

 ```javascript
 import inflector from '../inflector.js'